 There are a few other companies that also make self-contained composting toilets.
 Sun-Mar is another popular brand.
 Unfortunately, Sun-mar toilets take up more space and are more expensive than Nature’s Head.
 They are really designed to be used in a tiny home or cabin.

 Sun-mar also has a smaller waste container and does not easily attach into a 12V system.
 This unit weighs 90lbs. and does not come with a warranty.
-In our opinion, Nature’s head is superior in almost every way when it comes to van living.
+In our opinion, Nature’s head is superior in almost every way when it comes to van life.

 That’s A Wrap!